TwicPics/components/src/_documentation/react-native.md

 ### Install TwicPics in your React Native project

-Note that while we recommend using ES module imports, TwicPics Components is backward compatible with CommonJS and `require` statements.
+This example uses ES module imports, but TwicPics Components is compatible with CommonJS and `require` statements.

+#include "src/_documentation/common/_requirement.md"

 ```js
 // App.js